 What other tests might I have along with this test?

 RPR is not specific to just syphilis.
 If your RPR test is positive, you will need

-additional tests to confirm that you have syphilis.
-One of the most common tests used
+more tests to confirm that you have syphilis.
+One of the most common tests used to

-to confirm a syphilis diagnosis is the T. pallidum enzyme immunoassay.
-Other tests
+confirm a syphilis diagnosis is the T. pallidum enzyme immunoassay.
+Other tests may

 Fluorescent treponemal antibody absorption